OldManKatan/RAI-Mapper/README.md

 # RAI-Mapper
 A tool for managing mods built using Lucas/Meridius IX's "Modular Encounter Spawner"

-This is a GUI based tool that can load an MES mod into a custom dataset that allows you to quickly get and overview, analyze spawngroups and RAI components, and get a detailed report of potential issues.
+This is a GUI based tool that can load an MES mod into a custom dataset that allows you to quickly get an overview, analyze spawngroups and RAI components, and get a detailed report of potential issues.

 ## **How to use**